Recruiters are making as many hires from virtual assessment centres as they would from face-to-face ones.

 - Make sure your device is fully charged before you begin and have your charger handy – video platforms can use a lot of battery.

 - Practise positioning yourself in front of your camera so that you are seen in the best light.
-Consider putting a post-it or similar over your picture if seeing your face in the corner of the screen makes you self-conscious.
+If seeing your face in the corner of the screen makes you self-conscious, see if the video platform functionality allows you to 'hide' your pircture.
+If not, consider putting a post-it or similar over your picture.

-- Do a sound check well in advance to check for any issues with audio – if it helps you to wear an it's-visible-from-space headset, don’t feel self-conscious about doing so.
+- Do a sound check well in advance to check for any issues with audio – if it helps you to wear a visible-from-space headset, don’t feel self-conscious about doing so.
 It is important that you can hear and be heard.

 - Don’t worry if you have to sit on your bed – lots of candidates will be in the same boat.
 Just make sure that you are comfortable and sitting upright.
 If you are nervous about assessors and candidates seeing your Manchester United wallpaper from when you were 11, choose a more neutral background from the ones provided by the video platform.